Do people still use high pressure sodium grow lights, given all the hype around LEDs

 Ushio is the final high-quality bulb specialist.
 They are very similar to Eye Hortilux, but lag just slightly behind in quality.
 They also cost a bit less.
 If you want a top quality bulb, but don’t have the budget for Hortilux, definitely check out Ushio’s selection.

 iPower make my favorite budget HPS fixtures and bulbs.
 They were my top choice for best HPS kit in this article.
-The reason is the extremely low cost, while still offereng good quality.
+The reason is the extremely low cost, while still offering good quality fixtures, bulbs and digital ballasts.

 Vivosun is extremely similar to iPower.
 The main difference comes in terms of selection.
 Vivosun seems to be sold out of products more often and they also don’t have quite as large of a selection to begin with.
 I would look at iPower first, and if they do not have the product(s) you are looking form then check out Vivosun next.